AttifyOS/AttifyOS/README.md

 You can download AttifyOS 4 from GitHub [releases](https://github.com/AttifyOS/AttifyOS/releases).

+> [!NOTE]
+> As the files are quite large in size they are distributed in a multi-part zip/7z format.
+While other archival tools may work but for best results use 7zip to extract.

 ## Installation

 AttifyOS v4 is distributed both in the form of a OVA and an ISO.
 The OVA can be imported in VirtualBox and VMware Player/Workstation.

 AttifyOS v4 can also be installed from the ISO.
 In such case ensure that the VM has atleast 2GiB of RAM and 60 GiB of disk space available.

 ## Tools pre-installed